heheshang/AuroraPlan/Rust for Rustaceans.md

 there is an RFC and a mostly complete implementation of inline assembly syntax on nightly Rust, but nothing has been stabilized yet, so I won’t discuss the syntax in this book.

-Rust Without the Standard Library 219
-It’s still possible to write assembly on stable Rust—you just need to get a little creative.
+- It’s still possible to write assembly on stable Rust—you just need to get a little creative.
 Specifically, remember build scripts from Chapter 11?
 Well, Cargo build scripts can emit certain special directives to standard output to augment Cargo’s standard build process, including cargo:rustc-link-lib=static=xyz